Your prepper pantry? Filled to the brim.

 Either way, having a well-stocked GHB can help improve your chances of survival.

-Of course, there are other factors to consider, which we talk about in detail in another section.
+Of course, there are other factors to consider, which we discuss in detail in another section.

-A word of caution, though, if you choose to keep your bag in your car: there's a chance you won't have access to your vehicle in emergencies like earthquakes or riots, so take that into consideration.
+A word of caution, though, if you choose to keep your bag in your car: there's a chance you won't have access to your vehicle in emergencies like earthquakes or riots, so consider that.